 My husband used to rub my belly with lotion every night before bed.
 It was a quiet moment where we would reflect on the day and talk about the amazing things yet to come.

 As your belly starts growing, or if you start itching, add in a good belly oil!
-Skincare is key to prevent itching, major stretch marks, and even acne during pregnancy!
+Pregnancy-safe skincare is key to preventing itching, major stretch marks, and even acne during pregnancy!

 (7) Sleeping Bra